 Since 1881, Central Penn College has been helping students turn potential into career success.
 Central Penn’s suburban Summerdale campus is located just minutes away from the city of Harrisburg, Pennsylvania’s state capital, and is in close proximity to bustling cities like New York, Philadelphia, Washington D.C. and Baltimore.
-Accredited by the Middle State Commission of Higher Education, the College offers challenging associate, bachelor’s and master’s degrees in a variety of exciting career fields.
+Accredited by the Middle State Commission of Higher Education, the College offers challenging certificate, associate, bachelor’s and master’s degrees in a variety of exciting career fields.

 Accelerated, 11-week terms offered year round help you get to where you want to be faster.
 While on campus, you can participate in a number of clubs, trips and activities to enhance your student experience, including the International Society Club and annual traditions such as Fall Harvest and SummerFest.

 There are no cramped dorm rooms at Central Penn.
 You live in an apartment or a super suite, and experience the benefits and responsibilities of adult life – all while having fun and making friends!
 First-year students reside in the super suites.
 Upperclassmen enjoy two-bedroom apartments.
 Places they can make their own, and call their home.
 Who says you have to give up the comforts of home when studying abroad?

 To learn more about studying abroad at Central Penn College, please fill out the form to your right and one of our helpful admissions counselors will be in touch to guide you along the path to opening new horizons here at Central Penn!

 This school is authorized under Federal law to enroll nonimmigrant alien students.
 8CFR 214.3 (j)